 |node-* packages||-||-||Consider yourself pwned and reinstall your machine.
 After this never use Debian packages like this again.
 Nearly all of them are insecure versions.
 Just compare https://nodesecurity.io/advisories with what Debian has in the packaging system…|

 And that’s where I stopped.
 Well, not quite true, the actual list is way longer but entering this into the Markdown format was just pain and I guess you understood the problem already.
 Just try it yourself, spend some minutes going through the Debian packages and you will pretty certainly find some that endanger your whole system.

 Note again: This is web software, it’s often exposed to the general public and thus having the latest security updates is critical for your security.
 A single mistake here can take all your data at risk.

-Distributions and application authors really need to come together and work on pushing easy solutions to collaborate. openSUSE Build Service is already a nice start for collaboration.
+##Call for action Distributions and application authors really need to come together and work on pushing easy solutions to collaborate. openSUSE Build Service is already a nice start for collaboration.
 But to be honest, probably for some applications packages are not the best solution.
 Did you know that for example Wordpress comes with automatic updates and updating ownCloud is just replacing single files on the server?